Training Timeline for Girl Scout Leaders and Volunteers

 GS Brownie Year 3: Complete the Camp Skills for Outdoors classes that will enable girls to learn how to build and cook over outdoor fires, plus learn the specific skills that go with outdoor activities.
 Allow enough time between your classes and the actual planned trip so that girls are involved in planning and preparation for the activities.
 Take First Aid/CPR recertification.

-GS Junior Year 5: Consider taking the GS Bronze Award training with girls who want to earn this recognition.
+GS Junior Year 5: Consider mentoring your girls in acheiving the GS Bronze Award.
 Also talk with girls about what activities they might like to do that would require an adult volunteer to take specialized training, such as canoeing or archery.
 Plan ahead of time so that you or another adult has time to complete any required training and then assist girls with preparation for that activity.
 Take First Aid/CPR recertification.

 GS Senior Year 10: Girls who want to earn their highest honor, the GS Gold Award, must take the GS Gold Award training, along with other requirements for earning this recognition.